vivaria/edisonrul.ing/docs/source/cards/p/pyro-clock-of-destiny.md

 ### Card Rulings

-●You can use Pyro Clock of Destiny to advance the turn count by 1 for these cards: “Deck Devastation Virus”, Swords of Revealing Light, Lightforce Sword, or Final Countdown.
+*   You can use Pyro Clock of Destiny to advance the turn count by 1 for these cards: “Deck Devastation Virus”, Swords of Revealing Light, Lightforce Sword, or Final Countdown.